Above and below: characteristic vegetation from Peru’s coastal region illustrated in drawings from Chimú pottery.

 Maize (alternatively known as corn) is a large grain plant first domesticated by indigenous peoples in Mexico about 10,000 years ago.
 It is also grown in the Project Peru kitchen garden.

 A traditional Andean tuberous crop familiar in pre-Inca times, the origin of the garden nasturtium.
 The edible tubers of Mashua are eaten cooked or roasted as a vegetable.
 Though a minor food source, it is especially consumed among Amerindian populations.
-Like the garden nasturtiums, it is a herbacious perennial climber.
+Like the garden nasturtiums, it is a herbaceous perennial climber.
 It is reputed to be an aphrodisiac.
 It is often grown in the Project Peru kitchen garden.

-A traditional Andean tuberous crop familar in pre-Inca times, though it no longer grows in the wild.
-Known as one of the ‘lost crops’ of the Incas it was brought into cultivation for its tubers which are used as a root vegetable, and can come in a variety of colours.
+A traditional Andean tuberous crop familiar in pre-Inca times, though it no longer grows in the wild.
+Known as one of the “lost crops” of the Incas it was brought into cultivation for its tubers which are used as a root vegetable, and can come in a variety of colours.
 Oca is still widely planted in Peru and Bolivia.
 It is planted and cooked just like potatoes and is often grown in the Project Peru kitchen garden.

 The Cantuta is well known as the national flower of Peru.
 The “sacred flower of the Incas” is native to the Andes of Peru and Bolivia and grows at between 1,200 and 3,800 metres above sea level.
 It is said that the Incas found in it sacred essences that made water stay pure longer.
 These and other Peruvian flowers are among the designs included among the greetings cards that we sell to support our work: look for “Greetings cards made in Las Laderas”

 Trees: the Shihuahuaco tree

 The Amazon rainforest covers about 60% of Peru’s territory.
 It is a paradise of megadiversity.
-In just one tree, the “Shihuahuaco” of Madre de Dios, entomologists found 5,000 specimens of insects, 80% of them new to science.
+In just one tree, the Shihuahuaco (dipteryx micrantha) in Madre de Dios, entomologists found 5,000 specimens of insects, 80% of them new to science.
 Some trees are believed to be over 700 years old.
 However, this is now one of the most endangered trees due to excessive and frequently illegal logging for export of its valuable timber.